 Repeat after me: NO ONE has control over your life except you.
 You can deal with toxic people and still maintain control of your life–and your own vibration!
 So get curious about what you’re making this toxic interaction mean.
 If needlessly you’re blowing it out of proportion, it’s time to come on back to the real world and to step back into your true power.

-How To Deal With Toxic People Tip #4:
+Dealing With Toxic People Tip #4:

 Don’t Take It Personally